PapaBearDoes/Roman/README.md

 Thusly, since this addon is essentially a message barker, it has been named Roman in honor of him.

-Currently this only does guild recruitment barks.
+This only does guild recruitment barks.

 ### Options
+ToDo:
-This addon will share it's location and last time a bark was sent in the zone it is in so that if multiple people in the same guild are running the addon, it does not bark over another person's bark.
-It will also share it's settings with each other with whomever has the highest guild rank being the "Handler" for the rest of the pack.
+This addon will eventually share it's location and last time a bark was sent in the zone it is in so that if multiple people in the same guild are running the addon, it does not bark over another person's bark.
+It will also eventually share it's settings with each other, with whomever has the highest guild rank being the "Handler" for the rest of the pack.

 #### Misc
+Ground Rules:
+* I will not code the announcements for any faster than every 15 minutes.
+ * If you modify the code to go faster and get reported / banned, that's on you.
+* When on flight paths, you may notice on occasion it does not fire within a zone.
+  * This is by design to prevent message flooding, and to ensure that the multiple zone changes in some flight path locations don't hang your game and cause lock ups.

+Assumptions made:
+* General chat is the default channel to recruit in.
+* Trade Chat supersedes General Chat, and therefore it is an either / or situation.
+  * If you have trade turned on, when you are in a place where trade chat is available, we will not bark into General.
+  * The inverse is true as well, if you have Trade turned off, we will bark in General.
+* You already have a recruitment message built into the game via the guild recruitment panel in-game, this simply takes that message, adds your unique link to it and barks it out so that more people see it.

+Things open for discussion:
+* Any incorrect assumptions made on my part.
+* Almost anything else other than the minimum time frame of 15 minutes.

 ##### About PapaBearDoes
 I run a *501(c)(3)* dog rescue out of my house, so any and all donations to me are tax deductible.
 The rescue name is **K9 Trust**.